Pardo-7/Pardo-7/README.md

 <img src="https://github.com/illuminodes/fuente/blob/mera/public/assets/img/logo_full.jpeg?raw=true" alt="Logo" width="300px" style="margin-bottom: 1rem">

-Fuente is a modern and open source e-commerce platform, enabling seamless online shopping with Bitcoin payments.
+Fuente is a modern and open-source e-commerce platform, enabling seamless online shopping with Bitcoin payments.
 Built with cutting-edge technologies, Fuente provides a smooth and decentralized shopping experience for consumers, businesses, and service providers. 🛒

 ---

 ## 🚀 Features

-✅ **Multi-App System:** Includes separate apps for admin, businesses, consumers, drivers, invoicing, and core services.
+✅ **Multi-App System:** Includes separate apps for admin, businesses, consumers, drivers, and core services.
 ✅ **Bitcoin Payments:** Easily transact using Bitcoin for a seamless and borderless payment experience.
 ✅ **Decentralized & Secure:** Powered by Rust, Yew, and Nostr for speed, security, and resilience.
 ✅ **Interactive UI:** Styled with TailwindCSS for a sleek and modern interface.